Russell Westbrook clinches triple-double average with historic assist

 He appeared focused on getting those necessary six assists out of the way early on Friday, perhaps to his detriment.
 Westbrook forced some passes in the first quarter and committed five turnovers in his first 10 minutes of play.
 He also missed his opening 11 shots from the floor.

 Westbrook had a chance to break Oscar Robertson’s record for triple-doubles in a season in the fourth quarter, but his pursuit fell short.
 That’s not to say he didn’t try.
 After taking plenty of shots to try to get OKC back into the game and failing, Westbrook changed his strategy late and began to hunt assists with little regard for sound basketball plays.
 The Suns caught on fairly quickly, though, and began to foul Thunder players with the ball and even intentionally fouled Westbrook with 2:34 remaining to stop him from passing.
 He made both free throws out of a timeout and then fouled Devin Booker himself prior to heading to the bench in defeat.
 He finished the night with 23 points (6-of-25 FG), 12 rebounds, eight assists, and eight turnovers in a 120-99 loss.
+Meanwhile, the Suns felt what it’s like to be on the other side of a shameless attempt to reach a milestone.

 The Suns did everything they could to keep Russ from getting that triple-double ???? pic.twitter.com/bqBop6N6s1